metrorailings/OwlBlog/content/posts/week-3-insights.md

 Horrendous clock management by the Seahawks.
 Seattle was too excited to put up a score.
 The Seahawks are loaded with too much testosterone sometimes.

+In the end, Seattle had swagger and Dallas didn't.

 ***

 ## Texans @ Steelers